znuny/Znuny4OTRS-DownloadAllAttachments/README.md

 Download ticket or article attachments as zip
 =================

-With this extention you will be able to download all attachments of a single article or of the whole ticket at once.
+With this extension you will be able to download all attachments of a single article or of the whole ticket at once.

 **Prerequisites**

 - [Znuny4OTRS-Repo](http://znuny.com/#!/znuny4otrs)

-- OTRS 5.0
+- OTRS 5

 **Installation**